jsminet/js-docker/README.md

   - [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/)
 - (*optional*) [docker-compose](https://docs.docker.com/compose/install) version 1.12 or higher
 - (*optional*) [git](https://git-scm.com/downloads)
-- (*required*) TIBCO Jaspersoft&reg; commercial license.
-- Contact your sales
-representative for information about licensing.
-If you do not specify a TIBCO Jaspersoft license, the evaluation license is used.
 - (*optional*) Preconfigured PostgreSQL, MySQL, Oracle, SQL Server or DB2 database.
 If you do not currently have a database instance, you can create a database container at deployment time.